 The research team claims to have reached similar encouraging results in experiments with sensory stimuli.
 For example, the decoder rat could understand if the encoder rat touched with its whiskers the entrance of a narrow or a spacious corridor.

-However, the study was greeted with mixed reactions.
+However, the study seems to have provoked mixed reactions.
 “I believe that is a fascinating publication,” said Ron Frosting, a neuroscientist at the University of California at Davis, to the New York Times.
-He characterized the study as a “proof in principle” for direct communication between minds.
+He characterized the study as a “proof in principle” for direct communication between two minds.

 At the same time, another expert, Andrew Stewart of the University of Pittsburgh believes that the study is “simplistic”.
 Dr. Stewart questioned the reliability of the results, saying that the rat decoder pressed the right lever only in seven out of ten cases, while even if it pressed levers by chance it would succeed in half of the cases.